tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/mwinstructions.md

 the server.
 Instead the ROM's provide an in-game soft reset feature which is activated by pressing L+select+start+R.

-## Softlock Edge Cases
+## Softlock edge cases

-### Tourian Point of No Return Save
+### Tourian point of no return save

-If you have already completed LTTP and save at the final Tourian save point, you will be no longer be able to access either game and can perform no further item checks.
+If you have already completed ALttP and save at the final Tourian save point, you will be no longer be able to access either game and can perform no further item checks.
 If other players are dependent on an item from your world to complete their game, they will be locked out of completion.
 Make sure to either skip this save point, beat SM first, or wait for all players to have the items they need to finish to prevent this problem.